Visolo/ha-addons/custom_deps/README.md

 **Tips:**

-It's better to use yaml mode configuration.
+It's recomended to use yaml mode configuration.
 Use a list mode for packages.

 ```
 pypi: